marinade-finance/validator-bonds/README.md

 For details for on-chain part see
 [validator-bonds README](./programs/validator-bonds/README.md).

+For information on tracking on-chain transactions, refer to the [On-Chain Analysis](./programs/validator-bonds/ON_CHAIN_ANALYSIS.md) document.

 To build the Anchor program use the [`scripts`](./package.json) of the `pnpm`.

 ```sh